Zinj, Bahrain: Economy

 The area has undergone extensive commercial development in the 2010s alongside the neighbouring suburb of Seqaya, with the Galleria mall opening in 2015 in addition to other malls such as Hayat Mall, Tala Plaza and Hala Plaza.
 New Millennium School-DPS is a notable CBSE school in the area.
-Al Jazira Supermarket is situated in Zinj, as is the Bahrain Writers Association.
+Adhari Park, a popular amusement park, is situated in the area as is Al Jazira Supermarket and the Bahrain Writers Association.

 Sports

 Al-Ahli Club and its stadium are located in Zinj.
 Al-Ahli Stadium holds League A and B football matches.
 Al-Ahli club is one of the oldest sports club in the country and region.
 The club is famous for winning various regional competitions in football, basketball, and volleyball.
-The club is also known for nurturing then star national football player Ala'a Hubail.
+The club is also known for nurturing then star national football player Ala'a Hubail in the 2000s.